hsurekar/registration-source/README.md

 ## Compatibility

-This plugin is tested and compatible with WordPress [version].
+This plugin is tested and compatible with WordPress 6.2.

 ## Contributing